The VW e-Golf is an understated, reliable electric car

 - No active thermal management system for the battery

 The VW e-Golf range is not the best in its class.
-In fact, only the Kia Soul EV has a lower range in the 5-seat family car category.
+In fact, it’s bottom of the table in the 5-seat family car category.

 Nonetheless, a range of 130 miles or so on a single charge will probably meet your daily needs in the vast majority of situations.

 The Volkswagen e-Golf price is from £28,575, including the PiCG grant.

 We would argue it’s very over-priced in today’s market.

 Nonetheless, the build quality inside and out is what you would expect from a Volkswagen Golf.
 Solid, simple, stylish, and well put together.